Louise Hunt (tennis): Personal life

-Louise Hunt Skelley was born on the 24th of May 1991 with Spina Bifida.
+Louise Hunt Skelley was born on 24 May 1991 with Spina Bifida.
 Spina Bifida is a developmental congenital disorder caused by the incomplete closing of the embryonic neural tube.
 Louise has been in a wheelchair her whole life as she has little movement in her lower limbs.

 From 5, participated in swimming, basketball, and fencing.
 She favoured wheelchair tennis and wheelchair racing.